kounch/psxc_xpandr/README.md

 ### How does it work?

 The file `LUPDATA.bin` inside the folder `691843bb-62d6-4423-a105-19c06af91a8` is a shell script (source available [here](https://github.com/kounch/psxc_xpandr)), encrypted and signed so that the internal update system of an original PlayStation Classic copies it to a temporary folder an executes its contents.
-Then, the script stops the main console menu, mounts virtual and temporal files and folders from the USB stick, reconfigures temporarily the system, and launchs again the main menu software.
+Then, the script stops the main console menu, mounts virtual and temporal files and folders from the USB stick, reconfigures temporarily the system, editing if necessary the database copy using the included sqlite3 binary, and launchs again the main menu software.
 This way, if the PlayStation Classic is powered off, and then started again without the USB drive, everything should work as if no modifications were made.

 ## Copyright